syedtalhaimran1/Table-generator/README.md

 # Table-generator
-table generator using JavaScript only
+Table generated using JavaScript only